X-TRACK: Physics-Aware xLSTM for Realistic Vehicle Trajectory Prediction: Related Work

 \section{Related Work}

-Vehicle trajectory prediction is a research field that aims to accurately predict the motion of the target vehicle while minimizing residual errors over time horizons.
-There are two major challenges faced in trajectory prediction.
-First, difficulty in modeling social interactions between vehicles, such as avoiding a collision, following others, or moving in a group, significantly impacts the trajectory of the vehicle.
-Second, the trajectories of vehicles are highly non-deterministic, as with the same historical trajectory, there could be multiple feasible future paths converging to a single destination.
-The problem of trajectory prediction has been addressed using a wide range of approaches, from conventional rule-based methods to modern deep learning techniques.
-Conventional methods involve maneuver-based, physics-based, and interaction-aware motion models \cite{conv_1, conv_2, conv_3}.
-This section reviews existing deep learning-based models and physics-based approaches for vehicle trajectory prediction.
-For a comprehensive overview of the field, readers are referred to works of Lef\`evre et al. \cite{survey_1} and Yin et al. \cite{survey_2}.
+Vehicle trajectory prediction aims to forecast the future motion of a target vehicle.
+In this work, we focus on highway driving scenarios, where motion is primarily influenced by interactions such as car-following, lane keeping, and lane changes.
+Two major challenges arise in this task: difficulty in modeling social interactions among vehicles and managing the inherent multimodality of future trajectories, where identical histories may lead to multiple feasible trajectories.
+Prior works range from rule-based models to deep learning approaches.
+Conventional methods involve maneuver-based, physics-based, and interaction-aware motion models \cite{survey_1}.
+This section reviews deep learning-based models and physics-based approaches, with a focus on highway trajectory prediction.
+A comprehensive survey can be found in Lef\`evre et al. \cite{survey_1}.